 The rules are simple, the solutions not.

 You are Niño, the white cloud.
-You have to move through the board and reach the exit at the other side of the screen without being captured by the red clouds.
+You have to move through the board and reach the exit on the other side of the screen without being captured by the red clouds.

-There is a total of 200 puzzles split in 5 episodes.
-The first levels are very simple, but they will become progressivley harder when you progress to later episodes.
+There is a total of 200 puzzles split into 5 episodes.
+The first levels are very simple, but they will become progressively harder when you progress to later episodes.
 And you can always challenge yourself by trying to match the minimal number of moves indicated by the game to solve a puzzle.

 How to build a game?

 I developed Niño with two friends in three months.
 Peter Kortenhoeven is responsible for all the graphics, Lennard Meijer designed the game mechanics and created all puzzles.
-I did all the coding, and made the game actually work, myself.
+I did all the coding and made the game actually work.

-We challenged ourselves to finish an actual working game within a few months time.
+We challenged ourselves to finish an actual working game within a few month’s time.
 Therefore we wanted to keep the game small and simple and only focus on the elements which were absolutely necessary for the gameplay.
-Beside that, this is the first game I have ever created, so keep things simple and not being over ambitious seems a good idea anyway ;).
+Besides that, this is the first game I have ever created, so keep things simple and not being over-ambitious seems a good idea anyway ;).